This is an ultralight PCT Gear list for those thru-hiking the Pacific Crest Trail in 2025.

 Later comes Northern California which is tough on the feet.
 You will need to choose the best hiking shoes for the PCT to prevent injury.

-Towards the end of the trail in Washington State you may encounter lots of rain or maybe snow.
+Towards the end of the trail in Washington State, you may encounter lots of rain or maybe snow.
 You will need the ultralight rain gear for the PCT.

 Below I have all the best gear for the Pacific Crest Trail.

-the best Tent for the PCT 2024
+the best Tent for the PCT 2025

 Overall there are several great lightweight tents to use on the PCT.
 You will need a tent that is ultralight and able to withstand potential storms on any section of the trail.
 Some of the Best Ultralight Tent for the PCT is listed below.

-The Best 1P Tent for the Pacific Crest Trail
+Best 1P Tent for PCT

-Best 2P Ultralight Tent for the Pacific Crest Trail
+Best 2P Tent for PCT

-Best Backpack for The PCT 2024
+Best Backpack for The PCT 2025

-The best ultralight backpack for thru hiking the PCT is one that is not only lightweight but durable enough to last thousands of miles of abuse.
-Below are the best thru hiking backpacks for the Pacific Crest Trail.
+The best ultralight backpack for thru-hiking the PCT is one that is not only lightweight but durable enough to last thousands of miles of abuse.
+Below are the best thru-hiking backpacks for the Pacific Crest Trail.

 What Size Backpack for the PCT